codacy-badger/monopoly-analysis/README.md

 ## ![](img/icons8-software-installer-24.png) How to install
 Download this repository by cloning or click [here to download the .zip file](https://github.com/sagelga/monopoly-analysis/archive/master.zip).

-If you clone this repository, please type in this command to start the service.
+If you have cloned (or download) this service, run this on your Terminal (or command prompt)
 ```
 python3 main.py
 ```